NEWEp. 003 — John D. Rockefeller on You cannot give what you have not builtListen →

 See all interviews

 EP.
-004 · Recorded 48 BCE
+003 · Recorded 1890s

 21 MIN

-You cannot rule what you cannot reach
+You cannot give what you have not built

 What you get